vedi/knowledge-base/src/documents/university/articles/Tags_Dictionary.html.md

 Indicates that the game has missions
 <br/><br/>
 #### `Challenges`
-Indicates that the game has Challenges
+Indicates that the game has Challenges, some challenges are daily / weekly.
 <br/><br/>
 #### `Worlds / Locations`
 Indicates that the game has Worlds or Locations